roomkey/lein-v/README.md

 Finally, lein-v enforces some common-sense rules:

-* For commits without a version tag, the base version will be extended with the commit distance from HEAD to the most recent version tag (looking towards the root of the tree) and the unique SHA prefix of the commit.
+* For commits without a version tag, the base version will be extended with a build number using the commit distance from HEAD to the most recent version tag (looking towards the root of the tree) and the unique SHA prefix of the commit.
 * You can never go backwards with versions.
 This includes qualifiers, which are orderd as follows:
   1. `alpha`